mstable/MIPs/MCCP/mccp-4.md

 _Note: This MCCP assumes a positive resolution to [MIP-9](../MIPS/mip-9)._

 It has long been proposed that major optimisations can be made to the MTA emission.
 This MCCP proposes a major revamp; bringing all the incentives "in-house" to create better circular effects, reduce MTA sell pressure and maximise TVL.
+This proposal also outlines a prospective emission schedule over the next few years, and a set of rules to follow in order to calculate weekly distributions.

 ## Abstract